Lead is a metal that is poisonous (toxic) when inhaled or eaten. Lead gets into the bloodstream. It is stored in the organs, tissues, bones and teeth.

 - Careful and frequent cleaning has been shown to reduce exposure to lead substantially.

-- Use a mop or sponge with warm water and an all-purpose cleaner or a cleaner made especially for lead to regularly clean floors and other surfaces.
+- Use a mop or sponge with warm water and an all-purpose cleaner to regularly clean floors and other surfaces.

 - Frequently wash a child's hands, toys and pacifiers with soap and water.